RyRyWasTaken/Final-Project/README.md

 ## About the website

+Not alot to say, let's be honest

+You have a login/signup (and logout)
+And obviously, the magnum opus, the seal buddy himself!

 ## Before you start

 Make sure that before you start running the website you do the following: